-The annual general meeting of Huddersfield Civic Society will take place on Tuesday, April 2, 2019, in the Reception Room of Huddersfield Town Hall.
+The annual general meeting of Huddersfield Civic Society was held on Tuesday, April 2, 2019, in the Reception Room of Huddersfield Town Hall.
 Chairman: David Wyles.

 1. Apologies for absence.